dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 YAML configuration for Analytics is not supported.

-## YAML factory configuration

-A YAML factory configuration is not provided out-of-the-box, but it can be created by converting the XML federated factory configuration using `yamles fed2yaml`.

 ## Deployment archive

 You can update the deployment archive package properties by choosing `option 22` of the `managedomain` script.
 For more information, see [Updating Deployment Archive Properties](/docs/apim_yamles/yamles_packaging_deployment/#updating-deployment-archive-properties).